andycarter-pe/lisflood2fim/README.md

 <img src="/doc/lisflood2fim-logo-20260209.png" align="right"
      alt="lisflood2fim logo" width="160" height="160">

-**Description**:  LISFLOOD2FIM creates flood inundation maps (FIM) indexed to various excess rainfall rates for a given catchment (watershed).
-The inital routine determines the stream network on which to apply the excess precipitation.
-This requires hydroenforecment buring through dams and roadways.
-Then input data needed for LISFLOOD-FP is created including paramters, terrain, boundary conditions and stream centeric rainfall.<br>
+**Description**:  LISFLOOD2FIM creates Flood Inundation Maps (FIMs) indexed to various excess rainfall rates for a given catchment (watershed).
+The initial routine determines the stream network on which to apply the excess precipitation.
+This requires hydro-enforcement through dams and roadways.
+Input data needed for LISFLOOD-FP is then created, including parameters, terrain, boundary conditions, and stream-centric rainfall..<br><br>
-The runs are simulated with LISFLOOD-FP v8.1.0 to a point of 'stability' where the inflow rainfall is equal to the outflow rate.
-This is run for various excess rainfall initensities.
-The 'stable' flood depths for each intensity and aggregated into a single datacube (netCDF) respresenting the depth of flooding for multiple intensities over a given watershed. <br>
+Simulations are run using LISFLOOD-FP v8.1.0 to a point of “stability,” where inflow rainfall equals the outflow rate.
+This process is repeated for various excess rainfall intensities.
+The resulting “stable” flood depths for each intensity are aggregated into a single data cube (NetCDF), representing flood depth across multiple intensities over the watershed. <br><br>
-These scripts were created in support of the National Weather Service (Research Project NA22NWS4320003 / A25-0366-S018) research project.
+These scripts were developed in support of the National Weather Service (Research Project NA22NWS4320003 / A25-0366-S018).

 <img src="/doc/lisflood2fim.gif" align="center"
-     alt="sample cross section" width="60%">
+     alt="sample cross section" width="55%">

   - **Technology stack**: Scripts were all developed in Python 3.11<br><br>
   - **Status**:  Version 0.1- Preliminary release.
 (2026.02.09)<br><br>